JhonatanRSantos/gosample/README.md

 # gosample
-This is an example project using Golang
+This is an example of a project using Golang